toombs-caeman/toombs-caeman.github.io/content/not_pesto.md

-title="Not Pesto"
-layout=default
+title: Not Pesto
 ===

 grandma made pesto with cashews and romaine instead of pine nuts and basil.
-Every ingredient was subsituted for something else.
+Every ingredient was substituted for something else.
 Made me wonder what we should call it.
 Perhaps 'pesto' with every other letter substituted out for something else. total search space = 25**5 = 9765625 possible letter combinations number of matching words = <pre>